witnet/witnet-wrapped-wit/README.md

 ---
 #### `$ witwrap transfers`
 Shows the history of recent transfers of wrapped $WIT on the connected EVM network.
-It also allows you to transfer wrapped $WIT tokens in Ethereum, as long the signing addresses of your EVM proxy holds some wrapped $WIT balance.
+It also allows you to transfer wrapped $WIT tokens in Ethereum, as long the signing addresses of your EVM gateway holds some wrapped $WIT balance.

 **Flags**:
 - `--burns`: Also show history of burnt $WIT (either unwrapped to Witnet, or bridged to other EVM networks).